rm-controls/rm_controllers/rm_chassis_controllers/README.md

 * **`i_m`** (double, default: 0.1982)

-  i_m is the moment of inertia of the robot around the y-axis of base_link coordinate.
+  The moment of inertia of the robot around the y-axis of base_link coordinate.

 * **`q`** (double[16])